-Procedural Reviews are available for all conduct cases, not just Federal Regulation Sexual Harassment, and for Complainants and Respondents.
-During the Procedural Review, parties will learn about the conduct investigation process in detail, including all rights, privileges and responsibilities.
-Parties will also learn and review the available Supportive Measures in place to help students navigate this process.
-Parties will also learn details about communication and timeline.
-Parties will receive a written summary of the meeting for their reference.
+Procedural Reviews are available for all conduct cases, not just Title IX Sexual Harassment, and for Complainants and Respondents.
+During the Procedural Review, students will learn about the conduct investigation process in detail, including all rights, privileges, and responsibilities.

+Students will also learn about the available Supportive Measures in place to help students navigate this process.
+Students will also learn details about communication and timeline.
+Students will receive a written summary of the meeting for their reference.
 Advisors may also join students in this meeting.